vbmobile/mobile-id-documentation/docs/Features/BiometricMatch/BiometricMatch_Index.md

      *
      * Used to match the user face photo against the photo contained in the chip from the personal document.
      *
-     * @param context [Context] that contains the user photo, the photo from the document.
+     * @param activity [Activity] that will launch the face match feature
      * @param params [BiometricMatchParameters] that contains the user photo, the photo from the document.
-     * @param resultLauncher [ActivityResultLauncher<Intent>] fragment or activity that will handle the results.
-     */
-    fun matchBiometrics(
-        context: Context,
+     * @param onMatchComplete [OnMatchCompletion] Callback to handle Match Success or Error */ fun matchBiometrics(
+        activity: Activity,
         params: BiometricMatchParameters,
-        resultLauncher: ActivityResultLauncher<Intent>
+        onMatchComplete: OnMatchCompletion,
     )
     ```